Experience and Enjoy the Smithsonian as an Insider

 Becoming a Smithsonian Associates member is one of the smartest and easiest ways to become a Washington insider, offering access to programs and events that simply can't be matched.

 There's a range of valuable benefits, including early ticket access, discounts, and more.
 In addition, members play a vital role in assuring that our tradition of excellence continues.
-Although Smithsonian Associates is part of the Smithsonian, we receive no federal funds—relying instead on support from individual supporters at all levels to help bridge the gap between program expenses and ticket revenues.
+Although Smithsonian Associates is part of the Smithsonian, we receive no federal or trust funds-relying instead on support from individual supporters at all levels to help bridge the gap between program expenses and ticket revenues.